 In 2016 the Angus family from Woodview joined forces with the Van Reenen family from Sparta Beef – world-class beef producers with a proud heritage of more than 50 years.
 Thanks to this collaboration the Woodview Wagyu brand now not only benefits from Brian’s superior breeding skills, but also from Sparta’s expertise in feeding cattle to their optimum potential, resulting in the unique gastronomic experience of premium quality Wagyu beef.

 Continuing the Woodview tradition, we focus on quality rather than quantity and the Woodview Wagyu calves are treated in the most humane way possible while being raised on our farms.
-Cattle are pasture-reared and grain-fed and receive no unnatural additives or antibiotics.
+Our free-range Wagyu cattle are pasture-reared and grain-fed and receive no unnatural additives or antibiotics.
 Sparta runs a vertically integrated operation and Woodview Wagyu cattle are slaughtered at our own world-class facility, which means full traceability and quality control throughout the life cycle of each animal.

 What is Wagyu Beef?